 Things to look for when comparing balance transfer cards include:

 - Types of debt you can transfer: Most balance transfers involve moving debt from one credit card to a new card, but some issuers allow you to transfer from multiple cards.
-You might also be able to transfer balances from different types of credit accounts, including cards, car loans and student loans, although this is less common.
-Check the card’s terms and conditions to make sure it can accommodate the type of debt you’re looking to transfer.
+You might also be able to transfer balances from different types of credit accounts, including car loans and student loans, although this is less common.
+Confirm the credit card’s terms and conditions to make sure it can accommodate the type of debt you’re looking to transfer.

 - Balance transfer fee: Some balance transfer cards charge an upfront fee of 3 percent to 5 percent of your balance.
-This means that if you transfer $5,000 in debt to a balance transfer card, you’ll pay an extra $150 to $250.
+This means that if you transfer $5,000 in debt to a balance transfer card, you’ll pay an extra $150 to $250 in fees.
 A few credit cards don’t charge balance transfer fees, although these no-fee transfers often come at the cost of a shorter introductory APR period.

 3. Get ready for the application process